python/cpython/Doc/library/winreg.rst

    *res* is a reserved integer, and must be zero.
 The default is zero.

-   *sam* is an integer that specifies an access mask that describes the security access for the key.
+   *sam* is an integer that specifies an access mask that describes the desired security access for the key.
 Default is :const:`KEY_ALL_ACCESS`.
 See :ref:`Access Rights <access-rights>` for other allowed values.